techmaharaj/scalekit-guide/docs/integrations/auth0.md

 ## Before getting started

 **Note** that Auth0 classifies OpenID Connect as Enterprise Connection and this feature is available only in the paid plans of Auth0.
 Please check whether your current plan has access to creating Enterprise Connections with OpenID Connect providers.

+Ensure you have:
-- Access to Auth0's Authenticate dashboard.
+- access to Auth0's Authenticate dashboard.
 You need to have a role as an 'Admin' or 'Editor - Connections' to create and edit OIDC connections on Auth0.
-- Access to your Scalekit dashboard.
+- access to your Scalekit dashboard.

-## Setting up Auth0
+## Integrate Scalekit with Auth0

-### Adding Scalekit as OpenID Connect Connection
+### 1. Adding Scalekit as OpenID Connect Connection

 :::info Note
 Because of an [existing issue](https://community.auth0.com/t/creating-an-oidc-connection-fails-with-options-issuer-is-required-error/128189) in adding OIDC Providers via Auth0 Management Console, you are required to use Auth0 API to create OpenID Connect Connections via API